Arriving Late to Class or Leaving Early

 May need to eat or drink in class.

-May need to monitor glucose levels during class.
+May need to take medication and/or monitor glucose levels during class.

 Build-Up of Case Load